2kofawsome/pi74HC595/README.md

 ### Set Values with an Integer:

-This was created with the intent to send a single 1 or 0 for on or off, but can also function with a larger int by converting to binary
+This was created with the intent to send a single 1 or 0 for on or off, but can also function with a larger int as it converts to binary
 ```python
 shift_register.set_by_int(0)
 shift_register.set_by_int(1)